msc365/az-devops-governance/src/res/environment/README.md

 ## Notes

 > [!NOTE]
-> To scope a deployment, this reference implementation uses an optional resource group to represent an environment.
-In practice, it is recommended that you use a different subscription.
+> To scope a least privileged deployment, this reference implementation uses an optional resource group to represent an environment.
+In practice, it is recommended that you use a different subscription for each environment.

 - Operations are idempotent (safe to run multiple times).
 - Ensure you are logged in to Azure using Connect-AzAccount before running this script.